phalcon-orphanage/docs/en/db-models.md

 <a name='binding-parameters'></a>
 ### Binding Parameters
-Bound parameters are also supported in `Phalcon\Mvc\Model`.
+Bound parameters are also supported in [Phalcon\Mvc\Model](api/Phalcon_Mvc_Model).
 You are encouraged to use this methodology so as to eliminate the possibility of your code being subject to SQL injection attacks.
 Both string and integer placeholders are supported.
 Binding parameters can simply be achieved as follows:

 ```php
 <?php